Nitish105/E-Mart--A-Dynamic-Ecommerce-MERN-App/README.md

 Link 👉 https://emart-dynamic-ecommerce-app.onrender.com/

 ## Introduction
-This is a MERN-based Application and is deployed on a cyclic hosting website.
+This is a MERN-based Application and is deployed on a render hosting website.

 ## Technologies Used:
 * Frontend Part: React, Bootstrap, Ant Design
-* Backend Part: Nodejs, Express, Context API, RestAPI
+* Backend Part: Node, Express, ContextAPI
 * Database Part: MongoDB
 * Deployed: Render